truenas/middleware/docs/userguide/freenas_install.rst

     :width: 5.4626in
     :height: 3.6665in

 Click "Next" to see the screen in Figure 2.6c.
-The base memory size must be changed to **at least 2048 MB**.
+The base memory size must be changed to **at least 4096 MB**.
+When finished, click "Next" to see the screen in
-**If your system has enough memory, select at least 4096 MB so that you can use ZFS**.
-When finished, click "Next" to see the screen in Figure 2.6d.
+Figure 2.6d.

 **Figure 2.6c: Select the Amount of Memory Reserved for the Virtual Machine**